FNakano/T-WatchExperiments/README.md

 ## References

 1. [TTGO T-Watch library](https://github.com/Xinyuan-LilyGO/TTGO_TWatch_Library).
 I downloaded it on 2022 May 6th.
 There is an interesting commit about faster startup on May 10th.
 2. [Markus Wobish blogger blog](https://markus-wobisch.blogspot.com/2021/03/lilygo-ttgo-t-watch-2020-getting.html).
-I first read it circa 2022 May 7th.
+I first read it arround 2022 May 7th.
 3. [Dan Geiger at Instructables](https://www.instructables.com/Lilygo-T-Watch-2020-Arduino-Framework/).
-I first read it circa 2022 May 7th.
+I first read it arround 2022 May 7th.
 4. [LVGL V.7.11 documentation](https://docs.lvgl.io/7.11/).
-I am consulting it from (circa) 2022 May 12th.
+I am consulting it from arround 2022 May 12th.